Tracy and I did a burning ritual this morning to release things that were holding us back in our lives.

 It was a beautiful and positive experience.

 It’s one thing to “think” about releasing fear, doubt, or negative self-talk from your life.
-It’s quite another to create an experience that uses the elements of nature (in our case, fire, water, and air) to bolster your intention.
+It’s quite another to create an experience that works with the elements of nature (in our case, fire, water, and air) to bolster your intention.

 Sometimes rituals might seem hokey or weird, but they are also powerful catalysts that take you from the dreaming/wishing phase and into the action/creation phase.